SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 ### Authors team

 This book is developed by a broad author's team of **volunteers** who dedicated their time to give away the systematized knowledge and guide you at the start of programming.
-Below is a list of all authors and editors (in alphabetical order.)
+Below is a list of all authors and editors (in alphabetical order):

 > **Asya Dikova-Kirova, Daniel Tsvetkov, Dimitar Dalev, Ivaylo Ivanov, Kristiyan Pamidov, Milena Georgieva, Nikolay Bankin, Petar Ivanov, Rositsa Nenova, Svetlin Nakov, Teodor Kurtev, Tsvetan Georgiev, Vaydin Kachanov, Ventsislav Petrov, Zhulieta Atanasova**